Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.rpush(...)

-Add an element to the right side of a list structure, parameters are as follows:
+Add an element to the list structure from the right side.
+Parameters are as follows:

 Type |